-- Juxtapose some of the most influential writings on Institutional Design with a focus on the discipline of planning - > Understand the mechanisms underlying different institutional settings and planning frameworks in countries around the globe. - > Apply different perspectives on Institutional Design on a real-life case study. - Reflect on institutional settings in your home country, by considering different perspectives and international planning practices. - > Cooperate with people from different cultural backgrounds and institutional systems.
+- > Juxtapose some of the most influential writings on Institutional Design with a focus on the discipline of planning - > Discuss the mechanisms underlying different institutional settings and planning frameworks in countries around the globe. - > Explain the dialectic between institutional arrangements and planning practice. - > Apply different perspectives on Institutional Design on a real-life case study. - > Reflect on institutional settings in your home country, by taking into account different perspectives on Institutional Design and international planning practices. - > Demonstrate a sense of respect for other frames of reference and cultural differences - > Cooperate with fellow students from different universities, who come from different cultural backgrounds and institutional systems, by using digital technology and the English language.